SimulPiscator/AirSane/README.md

 ```
 airsaned --help
 ```
-By default, the server listens on all local addresses, and port 8090.
+By default, the server listens on all local addresses, and on a range of ports beginning 8090.
+From there, each exported scanner has its own port (this is necessary to match the mdns-sd specification which allows only a single service to be announced per address/port combination).

 To verify http access, open `http://localhost:8090/` in a web browser.
 From there, follow a link to a scanner page, and click the 'update preview' button for a preview scan.